BorisTheBrave/sylves/docs/articles/concepts/pathfinding.md

 If stepLengths is set, configures the distance between adjacent cells.

-The default is all adjacent cells are at at distance 1.0.
+The default is all steps are length 1.0.

 This is commonly set to `Pathfinding.GetEuclidianDistanceMetric(grid)` which sets the step length equal to the distance between cell centers.